NotTimTam/extrusive.md/README.md

 ## Development Roadmap

 -   Functional keyboard interaction with search modal.
 -   Improved search functionality.
 -   Clean, reduced-footprint clientside code.
 -   More robust server defense firewall.
-- **"Start"** command with live server for development that does not rely on a build.
+-   **"start"** command with live server for development that does not rely on a build.
 -   Path normalization functions to make building work on more operating systems.